MadhavShroff/player6-backend/public/README.md

-## Files served over a file hosting service for use in webflow integration
+## Files served over [surge](https://surge.sh) for use in webflow integration

-script.js - file added to header of each webflow page

-Current surge endpoint: player6-backend-1b41jo.surge.sh
+Current surge endpoint for this folder : player6-backend-1b41jo.surge.sh